Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/build-test-launcher/entry.typ

 columns: (1fr, 1fr),
 gutter: 20pt,
 [
+This meeting we constructed the new ratchet.

+1. We cut a 4 hole long piece of steel L-channel
+2. We anchored it to the top of the catapult tower with a screw joint to allow it to rotate freely.
+3. We attached a bearing to the L-channel to decrease the play of the screw joint.
+#nb_admonition(type: "note")[
-The ratchet was iterated to use steel l-channel anchored with rotational freedom (using a screw joint) to the side of the catapult using another length of l-channel.
-A bearing was attached to the rotating length of l-channel to decrease the play of the screw joint, though another bearing was not needed on the anchoring piece of l-channel and would interfere with its anchoring screws.
-This ratchet was designed to be much stronger than the previous lexan designs because of their small amount of durability.
+Another bearing was not needed on the anchoring piece of L-channel and would interfere with its anchoring screws.
+]

+Overall this ratchet is much stronger than our previous design and can hold the the catapult arm in place.

 ],
 image("./new-ratchet.jpg")
 )

+//#nb_admonition(type: "build")[
+  //The catapult is finally complete!
+The ratchet and limit switch
+//]

 ]